unosquare/embedio-extras/README.md

 ## JsonServer

-Based [JsonServer's](https://github.com/typicode/json-server) idea, you can set a JSON file as database and use any REST method to manipulate it.
+Based on the [JsonServer's](https://github.com/typicode/json-server) project, with this module you are able to simply specify a JSON file as a database and use standard REST methods to create, update, retrieve and delete records from it.

 ```csharp
 // Create Webserver with console logger and attach Json's Server